Reducing Air Pollution with Ground Source Heat Pumps

-Poor air quality can be a huge risk to public health, with 4 million people prematurely dying every year due to exposure.
+Poor air quality can be a huge risk to public health.
+A 2020 study suggests 17,000 premature deaths could be prevented each year by reducing mortality and diseases linked to poor air quality.
 Examining the culprits of air pollution and the cost to society, Kensa explains how ground source heat pumps can reduce carbon emissions and combat pollutants – helping the UK to achieve net-zero emissions by 2050.

 What is air pollution?

 Air pollution comes in three main forms: particulates, Nitrogen Oxide (NOx) and Sulphur Oxide (SOx).
 These are pollutants that contaminate the air, posing a significant threat to the planet and public health.

 What causes air pollution?

 Air pollution is mainly caused by vehicle transport, but there is also a significant contribution from combustion heating systems that burn gas, oil, LPG or biomass to produce heat.